Nicolae Popa (businessman)

 In the final televised debate of the 2009 presidential elections, Popa's arrest was used as political ammunition by the incumbent president Traian Băsescu against runoff rival Mircea Geoană, after the latter met with Vântu the night before the debate just after news of Popa's apprehension broke out.

+At his trial in Giurgiu in 2014, Popa was sentenced to 10 years and 4 months in prison; he was liberated in 2017, after serving 3 years and 2 months.